ereverman/BIO440Bioinformatics/1_IntroBioinformatics.md

 ## Use existing libraries or environments when possible:
+* A computing environment is a place on your computer (or your remote computer) where all the software and packages you installed exist
 * Many packages and tools require dependencies (other packages and tools) in order to run
 * Installing tools over and over again can take time, sometimes hours
 * Environments with packages and tools already loaded can save time